lourenco-pedro/PTwitch/README.md

 ## Get the authorization Token

 In the login section, you will need to fill the credentials to get started.
 In the username section, you will put your twitch channel name and right bellow, in the access token section, insert the authorization token where you can get it by accessing this link.

+# The Backend

+PTwitch is a free software; you can redistribute it and/or modify it under the terms of the MIT license.
+See LICENSE for details.